 “All this week you’ve been calling me by that ridiculous title.
 Please stop.”

-“Cullen, what I’m trying to say is that I need your help.
-And if you want to help me, then you have to help yourself.
-And I’ll help you in return.
-You’ll soon learn that I don’t give up on my friends easily.
+“Cullen, I respect what you’re doing.
+But I need you to survive this.
+I need you to survive so that I can survive.
+Oh Maker, that sounds just awful.
+I didn’t mean it like that.
+What I should say is that I want to help you as you have helped me.
+I know we haven’t always gotten along, but you’ll find I don’t give up on my friends easily.
 When I find someone who’s willing to put up with my oddities, I fight for them.”

 Kate snorted.
 “You’re sweet.”

-Now Cullen was certain that he hadn’t heard her right.
+Cullen blinked.
+Sweet?
+Surely he hadn’t heard her right.
 “What oddities?” he asked again.

 “I’m sorry that I gave you occasion for grief,” Cullen said.